morphbits-io/gh-push-to-morph/README.md

 ## GitHub secrets
 The following sensitive information must be passed as [GitHub Actions secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) to protect your data.
-It is very important to use SECRETS and NOT variables, otherwise your username and password will be available to the whole internet.
+It is very important to use SECRETS and NOT variables, otherwise your username and password will be exposed to the Internet.

 | Key                   | Value                                     | Required | Default |
 |-----------------------|-------------------------------------------|----------|---------|